zepab/home-assistant-matter-hub/README.md

   --web-port                     Port used by the web application (default: 8482)                       [number]

-  --mdns-network-interface       Limit MDNS to this network interface                                   [string]
+  --mdns-network-interface       Limit mDNS to this network interface                                   [string]

   --home-assistant-url           The HTTP-URL of your Home Assistant URL                     [string] [required]